gd-programming/gd.docs/docs/resources/server/level.md

 A level is a playable object in Geometry Dash, namely coming with data that explains on what it is, and the string that the client interprets, known as a [level string](/topics/levelstring_encoding_decoding).

-A typical Gauntlet Server response is structured with a `key:value:key:value` pairing and is then split with a `|`
+A typical level server response is structured with a `key:value:key:value` pairing and is then split with a `|`

 *keep in mind that the value for key `4` will be replaced with `{levelString}` as it is too big to show*
 <!-- tabs:start -->